About Me

 University of Rhode Island, 2017

-Master's thesis: Aquaculturist's perceptions of Integrated Multi-Trophic Aquaculture (IMTA).
+Thesis: Aquaculturist's perceptions of Integrated Multi-Trophic Aquaculture (IMTA).

 Roger Williams University